 The PCF is inviting applications for grants of up to £25,000 over two years, for projects that will create a long-term difference in rural communities across the UK.
 Applicants must be from properly constituted, not for profit organisations with an income of less than £500,000.
-It particularly welcomes applications from groups and organisations with projects in hamlets, villages and small market towns.
+The Fund supports projects taking places in villages and towns in rurally isolated areas, where access to services is limited.
+Projects must be community led, pursuing solutions that improve the viability and resilience of their community.